jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Maths**: Investigate and calculate 'best buys', with and without digital technologies (ACMNA174)
+* **Maths 7**: Investigate and calculate 'best buys', with and without digital technologies (ACMNA174)
   * *applying the unitary method to identify ‘best buys’ situations, such as comparing the cost per 100g*
-* **Science**: Change to an object’s motion is caused by unbalanced forces, including Earth’s gravitational attraction, acting on the object (ACSSU117)
+* **Science 7**: Change to an object’s motion is caused by unbalanced forces, including Earth’s gravitational attraction, acting on the object (ACSSU117)
   * *investigating common situations where forces are balanced, such as stationary objects, and unbalanced, such as falling objects*
-* **Music**: Perform and present a range of music, using techniques and expression appropriate to style (ACAMUM096)
+* **Music 7-8**: Perform and present a range of music, using techniques and expression appropriate to style (ACAMUM096)
   * *controlling tone and volume to create a balanced sound in ensemble performance*
-* **D&T**: Analyse how food and fibre are produced when designing managed environments and how these can become more sustainable
+* **D&T 7-8**: Analyse how food and fibre are produced when designing managed environments and how these can become more sustainable
  (ACTDEK032)
   * *describing physical and chemical characteristics of soil and their effects on plant growth when producing food and fibre products*
   * *investigating different animal feeding strategies such as grazing and supplementary feeding, and their effects on product quality, for example meat tenderness, wool fibre diameter (micron), milk fat and protein content when producing food and fibre products*
   * *recognising the importance of food and fibre production to Australia’s food security and economy including exports and imports to and from Asia when critiquing and exploring food and fibre production*
-* **D&T**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
+* **D&T 7-8**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
  (ACTDEK033)
   * *examining the relationship between food preparation techniques and the impact on nutrient value, for example steaming vegetables*
   * *investigating how a recipe can be modified to enhance health benefits, and justifying decisions, for example by replacing full cream milk with skim milk*
   * *analysing food preparation techniques used in different cultures including those from the Asia region and the impact of these on nutrient retention, aesthetics, taste and palatability, for example stir-frying*
-* **HPE**: Practise, apply and transfer movement concepts and strategies with and without equipment (ACPMP082)
+* **HPE 7-8**: Practise, apply and transfer movement concepts and strategies with and without equipment (ACPMP082)
   * *exploring similarities in the bases of support and flow of movements when performing movement sequences*
-* **HPE**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
+* **HPE 7-8**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
   * *demonstrating an understanding of how to adjust the angle of release of an object and how this will affect the height and distance of flight*
   * *designing and refining movement concepts and strategies to manipulate space and their relationship to other players in this space*
-* **Geo**: The influence of environmental quality on the liveability of places (ACHGK045)
+* **Geo 7**: The influence of environmental quality on the liveability of places (ACHGK045)
   * *investigating the concept of environmental quality and surveying the environmental quality of their local area and its effect on liveability*

 #### **Level 3**: estimate, measure and compare the length, temperature, volume, capacity and mass of everyday objects using metric units and scaled instruments